Should You Brave Remortgaging In 2023? | Contact Connect

 • The length of the new deal

-If the difference in interest rates is large enough, and the early repayment fees are low, then remortgaging could save you money.
+If the difference in interest rates is large enough, and the early repayment fees are low, remortgaging could save you money.

 However, it is important to remember that remortgaging can be a complex process.
 You should speak to a mortgage broker to get advice before deciding.